alondj/Mesh_R-CNN_Computer_Vision_project/README.md

 -------model<br>
 -------pix3d.json<br>

-### Train
+### Training

-We provide 2 scripts in order to train the model train_backbone in order to train a backbone feature extractor for the GCN and train in order to train backbone+GCN at the same time
+We provide 2 scripts in order to train the model,<br>

-it is recommended to first train a backbone feature extractor before training the full model
+`train_backbone.py` in order to train a backbone feature extractor for the GCN,<br>
+and `train.py` in order to train backbone+GCN at the same time

-we also supprot multi-GPU training in the form of DataParallelisem, if more than 1 GPU is detected.
+we also support multi-GPU training in the form of Data Parallelism, if more than 1 GPU is detected.

 to run for eg. a full model training run.